Dref360/dref360.github.io/_posts/2021-11-21-baal_hf_ece.md

 title:  Improve trust in text classification models using HuggingFace and BaaL
 ---

-As we introduce more deep learning models in production, it is essential that users trust decisions' made by our models.
+As we introduce more deep learning models in production, it is essential that users trust decisions made by our models.

-One of the worst experience for a user is when a model makes a wrong prediction with high confidence, they would stop trusting the model as the confidence does not match the expected performance.
+One of the worst experiences for a user is when a model makes a wrong prediction with high confidence, they would stop trusting the model as the confidence does not match the expected performance.

 This is what we call **calibration**, we can compute how well a model is calibrated using the **Expected calibration error** or **ECE**.
 This metric can be summarized as the weighted average of the difference between a model's confidence and its accuracy at multiple bins of confidence.
 Below, we have a visual explanation coming from the excellent paper of Guo et al. 2017.